 We are delighted to offer for sale this beautiful 1960 Aston Martin DB4 Series II.
-It is presented for sale in its current colour combination of Dubonnet Rosso with tan interior piped dark red.
+It is presented for sale in its current colour combination of Royal Claret with Magnolia hide interior.

 This very original matching numbers, factory 4 speed manual car retains a lot of period fitted features including, front driving lamps radiator blind, and tool kit